Charan5772/personal-project/README.md

 <h1><p align = "center"> Medical Insurance Cost Prediction</p></h1>

 ## PROJECT OVERVIEW
-Health insurance costs have risen dramatically over the past decade in response to the rising cost of health care services and are determined by a multitude of factors.
-Let's look at the cost of healthcare for a sample of the population given age, sex, bmi, number of children, smoking habits, and region.
+Over the past decade, health insurance expenses have surged, largely due to the increasing costs of medical care and several influencing factors.
+This project aims to analyze healthcare costs for a sample population based on attributes like age, gender, BMI, number of children, smoking status, and region.

-The purpose of this project is to determine the contributing factors and predict health insurance cost by performing exploratory data analysis and predictive modeling on the Health Insurance dataset.
-This project makes use of Numpy, Pandas, Sci-kit learn, and Data Visualization libraries.
+The goal is to identify the main drivers and predict health insurance expenses through exploratory data analysis and predictive modeling using the Health Insurance dataset.
+The project leverages Numpy, Pandas, Scikit-learn, and various data visualization tools.

 <b>Overview:</b> <br>
-- Seek insight from the dataset with Exploratory Data Analysis <br>
+- Explored the dataset for patterns with exploratory data analysis <br>
-- Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling <br>
+- Executed data processing, feature engineering, and transformation to prep the data for modeling <br>
-- Built a model to predict Insurance Cost based on the features <br>
+- Developed models to estimate insurance costs from the selected features <br>
-- Evaluated the model using various Performance Metrics like RMSE, R2, Testing Accuracy, Training Accuracy and MAE <br>
+- Assessed model performance using metrics such as RMSE, R2, Test Accuracy, Train Accuracy, and MAE <br>

 ## DATA DESCRIPTION
 1. age: age of primary beneficiary